 - Implement the fundamentals of Linux security

 - Understand the basics of risk management and how to apply them to Linux Systems

 - Execute techniques for hardening a Linux system

 - Apply security skills in your daily job

-Course Typically Offered: Online - Fall and Spring
+Course Typically Offered: Online in Spring and Fall quarters.

 Prerequisites: CSE-41333 Linux Operating System Fundamentals or equivalent knowledge and experience.

 Next Step: Upon completion of this course, consider taking ECE-40105 Embedded Linux to continue learning.

 Contact: For more information about this course, please email firstname.lastname@example.org.